Beyond the soothing bubbles and relaxing ambiance, there’s a science that ensures your hot tub experience is not just enjoyable but also safe.

 Test Strips

 To use these, simply dip a strip into the center of the hot tub and then compare the color changes on the strip to the chart provided on the bottle.
-This will give you an indication of whether the water levels are too high, too low, or just right.
+This will indicate whether the water levels are too high, too low, or just right.

 Recommended Test Strips